-QTC View Seabed Classification
+OTC VIEW Seabed Classification

-The QTC View is an integrated acoustic signal processing system which analyses return echoes from a ship's echo sounder to describe the seabed.
+The QTC VIEW is an integrated acoustic signal processing system which analyses return echos from a ship's echo sounder to describe the seabed.
 Each bottom return echo is digitally transformed and analyzed to provide 166 parameters describing signal shape and strength.
 These parameters are then reduced to three feature vectors (the first three principal components of a PCA).
-The signal processor then matches these three principal components (Q1, Q2 and Q3) to known "bottom signatures".
-These signatures are based on "calibration sites" with known bottom types, which have been identified a priori by the user.
+The signal processor then matches these three principal components (Q1, Q2 & Q3) to known "bottom signatures".
+These signatures are based on "calibration sites" with known bottom types, which have been identified a priori by the user (Fig. 2).
 The resulting output is a classification of the seabed based on known bottom types.

-In April 1995, the seabed in the Placentia Bay study area was visually sampled for the purpose of establishing calibration sites.
+In April 1995, we visually sampled the seabed in the Placentia Bay study area for the purpose of establishing calibration sites.
 This was done using the submersibles.
-These sites were then used to calibrate the QTC View to provide acoustic bottom classification signatures from the Simrad EQ100 echo sounder on board the CSS Shamook in October 1995.
+These sites were then used to calibrate the QTC VIEW to provide acoustic bottom classification signatures from the Simrad EQ100 echo sounder on board the CSS Shamook in October 1995.

-Subsequent to collecting calibration data, the study area was systematically surveyed at a transect resolution of 0.1 naut. mile (maximum distance apart) in an east-west direction over a three day period in October 1995.
+Subsequent to collecting calibration data, we systematically surveyed the study area at a transect resolution of 0.1 nautical mile (maximum distance apart) in an east-west direction over a three day period in October 1995.
 Approximately 15 nm2 of the seabed was acoustically sampled at this resolution, at intervals of 5 seconds at a survey speed of 4 knots.
-At 50 meters depth, the bottom "footprint" sampled by the echo sounder would have had an approximate radius of 4.4 m (60m2).
+At 50 meters depth, the bottom "footprint" sampled by the echo sounder would have had an approximate radius of 4.4 m $(60m^2)$.